-Stakeholder Categories Stakeholder Groups Connection to the proposed Project Categories Non- governmental Organisations (NGOs) / Institutions / Academic Commerce and Industry International National Local Local businesses, (most notably in the tourism industry) and entrepreneurs affected by potential social and / or environmental impacts Businesses from elsewhere in Zimbabwe and Zambia who may benefit by providing goods and services to the Project Potential suppliers and contractors direct economic interest in the Project.
-This may be through gaining contracts with the proposed Project or due to economic impacts caused by the proposed Project (eg reduction of white water rafting opportunities on the Zambezi River).
-They may also be potential business partners.
-As the proposed Project develops and new contractors and service providers are identified, it is likely that these businesses will become important stakeholders as they establish contractual relationships with the proposed Project.
-Bilateral and Multilateral Organisations Development AgenciesFinancial Institutions A range of different international organisations may have an interest in the proposed Project and may have useful data or insight into local and national issues of relevance to the proposed Project.
+Stakeholder Sta keholder Groups Connection to the proposed Project Categories Civil Society • Cooperatives Organisations with direct interest in • Community Based Organisations the proposed Project, and its social (CBOs) and environmental aspects and that • Associations are able to influence the Project • Cultural groups directly or through public opinion.
+Such organisations may also have useful data and insight and may be able to become partners to the proposed Project in areas of common interest.
+Non- • International NGOs and academic institutions with governmental • National direct interest in the proposed Project, Organisations • Local and its social and environmental (NGOs) / aspects and that are able to influence Institutions / the Project directly or through public Academic opinion.
+Commerce and • Local businesses, (most notably Individuals or organisations with Industry in the tourism industry) and direct economic interest in the Project. entrepreneurs affected by This may be through gaining potential social and / or contracts with the proposed Project or environmental impacts due to economic impacts caused by • Businesses from elsewhere in the proposed Project (e.g. reduction Zimbabwe and Zambia who may of white water rafting opportunities benefit by providing goods and on the Zambezi River).
+They may also services to the Project be potential business partners. • Potential suppliers and contractors As the proposed Project develops and new contractors and service providers are identified, it is likely that these businesses will become important stakeholders as they establish contractual relationships D ( 1 1 with the proposed Project.
+Bilateral and • Development Agencies A range of different international Multilateral • Financial Institutions organisations may have an interest in Organisations the proposed Project and may have useful data or insight into local and national issues of relevance to the proposed Project.